Our Commitment

 Overview of Graph

-Graph is a new product for Engineering Leaders that integrates with the tools where engineering teams are working — Slack, Linear, Jira, and GitHub (with more coming).
+Graph is a new product for Engineering leaders and engineering teams that integrates with the tools where engineering teams are working — Slack, Linear, Jira, and GitHub (with more coming).

-Currently, Graph is available as a Slack application, which gives Engineering leaders the ability to query work activity across their people and projects directly from Slack.
+Currently, Graph is available as a Slack application, which gives Engineering teams the ability to query work activity across their people and projects directly from Slack.

 Graph in Beta